CompuTec/computec-docs/docs/wms/index.md

 # Introduction to WMS

 CompuTec WMS (Warehouse Management System) is a solution integrated with SAP Business One, designed to streamline and manage warehouse operations directly from mobile devices, including GS1 barcode scanners and Android devices.
-The CompuTec WMS enables real-time inventory management, tracking items from their arrival to dispatch—whether as standalone items or as components of a final product.
+The CompuTec WMS enables real-time inventory management, tracking items from their arrival to dispatch — whether as standalone items or as components of a final product.

 ---